Kavyanjali07/Dynamic-Firewall-Rule-Generator/README.md

 🖥️ Simple GUI for non-technical users

-**🧩 System Components*8
+#🧩 System Components
 File	              Purpose
 gui.py	              Tkinter/Flask GUI for controlling the system DynamicRule.py	    Core logic that analyzes traffic and generates rules config.json	    Stores thresholds and runtime settings firewall_real.db        Stores all applied firewall rules network_security.db     Stores logs of anomalies and events

-**⚙️ How It Works**
+#⚙️ How It Works
 Start Monitoring: The user starts traffic monitoring from the GUI.

 Traffic Analysis: The system uses tools like scapy and psutil to inspect network traffic.